ZachCraigCyber/microsoft-sentinel-siem-lab/README.md

 <h1>Microsoft Sentinel SIEM Analysis</h1>

 <h2>Description</h2>
-In this project, I built a cloud-based SIEM lab using Microsoft Sentinel in Azure and connected it to a publicly exposed Windows virtual machine configured as a honeypot.
-The system attracted real-world RDP brute force attacks, allowing me to collect and analyze live security data.
-I used Log Analytics Workspace to investigate failed login attempts and identify attack patterns, including source IPs and frequency.
-Additionally, I developed a custom PowerShell script to pair attacker IP data with geolocation information and visualized it on a global map within Sentinel.
-This project provided hands-on experience with SIEM deployment, log analysis, and real-time threat monitoring in a simulated environment.
+In this project, I built a cloud-based SIEM lab in Microsoft Azure using Microsoft Sentinel and connected it to a publicly exposed Windows virtual machine configured as a honeypot.
+This setup attracted real-world RDP brute force attacks, allowing me to collect and analyze live security data.
+I used Log Analytics Workspace to investigate failed login attempts and identify patterns such as source IPs and attack frequency.
+I also added geolocation details to the attacker data and visualized activity on a global map within Sentinel.
+This project gave me hands-on experience with SIEM deployment, log analysis, and monitoring real-time threats in a simulated environment.

 <h2>Languages Used</h2>